Quick start#

 - HDMI monitor or a phone/tablet for monitoring

-There could be some rare high speed slomo cases you would want faster frame capture for short bursts but in most cases, the 4GB models will do fine.
+There could be some rare high speed slomo cases you would want faster frame capture for short bursts.
+In most cases, the 4GB models will do fine and are a better development target.

 Installation#